 4. Click Save.

-Use the Ops Manager API to add custom properties to your VMs such as associated security groups and load balancers.
-For more information, see Managing Custom VM Extensions.
+Use the Tanzu Operations Manager API to add custom properties to your VMs; associated security groups and load balancers, for example.
+For more information, see Managing custom VM extensions.

-2. BOSH Director installs.
-This may take a few moments.
-When the installation process successfully completes, the Changes Applied window appears.
+2. BOSH Director installation begins.
+This might take a few moments.
+When the installation process completes successfully, the Changes Applied window appears.

-3. Click the Ops Manager Installation Dashboard link to return to the Installation Dashboard.
+3. Click the Tanzu Operations Manager Installation Dashboard link to return to the Installation Dashboard.

-• (Optional) When Ops Manager finishes deploying, deploy BOSH Add-ons to your system.
+• (Optional) When Tanzu Operations Manager finishes deploying, deploy BOSH Add-ons to your system.
 For more information, see Deploying BOSH Add-Ons.

-• Install one or more Ops Manager runtime environments to complete your installation.
-For more information, see Ops Manager Runtimes.
+• Install one or more Tanzu Operations Manager runtime environments to complete your installation.
+For more information, see Tanzu Operations Manager Runtimes.

 check-circle-line exclamation-circle-line close-line